 What this monetary madness all may be building toward (albeit inadvertently) is an ideal environment for precious metals.

 Gold and silver markets broke out to multi-year highs this past summer.
-They have rallied this year in spite of the fact that the U.S. Dollar Index so far refuses to break down.
+They have rallied this year even though the U.S. Dollar Index so far refuses to break down.

 Gold and silver are looking strong in terms of all major fiat currencies.
 It makes sense given that central bankers around the world are all pursuing easy money policies of their own.